hmassa/hemxvc/assignments/sprint-4/README.md

-My web application implementing the single sign on project I selected can be found below: http://ec2-3-134-97-105.us-east-2.compute.amazonaws.com/
+My web application implementing the single sign on project I selected can be found at: http://ec2-3-134-97-105.us-east-2.compute.amazonaws.com/

 This link will take you to a page where you can select how you would like to sign in to the application (currently,